 The local anaesthetic provides immediate pain relief, whereas the pulsed radiofrequency and steroid may take several weeks to provide sustained pain relief.

 Pain relief usually lasts between 6-12 months.
+The procedure can be repeated if your pain returns.

 After the Procedure